citp/privacy-policy-historical/z/zi/zil/zillow.com.md

 ### Opting Out

-If you want Zillow.com to cease sending you e-mail about the Services, you can discontinue such communication by following the instructions included in our e-mail.
+If you want Zillow.com to cease sending you e-mail about the Services, you can discontinue such communication by following the instructions included in our e-mail, or if you have a user account with Zillow.com, you can [indicate your preference](https://web.archive.org/myzillow/Account.htm).
 If you do not want Zillow.com and its marketing service provider to follow your usage of the Services via cookies, you can opt out of the Web site analysis tool by clicking here: <http://www.omniture.com/global/privacy>.

+### Collection of Information by Ad Servers

+Zillow.com may use a third party to present or serve advertisements that you may see at Zillow.com Web pages.
+These third-party ad servers may use cookies, web beacons, clear .gifs or similar technologies to help present such advertisements, and to help measure and research the advertisements' effectiveness.
+The use of these technologies by these third-party ad servers is subject to their own privacy policies and is not covered by our privacy policy.
+For more information on this site's use of such third-party ad servers, please [click here](http://www.networkadvertising.org/).

 ### Windows Live™ Virtual Earth